YoannDupont/PALS/README.rst

 These scripts are here to help you compute Lafon's specificity with only the terminal.
 They are pure python scripts without any dependency that needs to be installed and anyone can launch them.
-These script can be configured to try and emulate some existing tools that provide ways to compute Lafon specificity, namely `TXM <https://txm.gitpages.huma-num.fr/textometrie/>`_ and `itrameur <http://www.tal.univ-paris3.fr/trameur/iTrameur/>`_.
+These scripts can be configured to try and emulate some existing tools that provide ways to compute Lafon specificity, namely `TXM <https://txm.gitpages.huma-num.fr/textometrie/>`_ and `itrameur <http://www.tal.univ-paris3.fr/trameur/iTrameur/>`_.
 The emulation of